SiddharthParatkar/jpmc_virtual_experience/README.md

-# jpmc_virtual_experience
+# Overview
-This contains all the code I wrote and edited for the JPMorgan & Chase Virtual Experience in June 2020.
+The JPMorgan Chase Virtual Experience was completed by me in June 2020.
+Each

 Each task corresponds to a different part of the overall task provided by JPMC, which is to help traders at their firm analyze stock trends better.